 Our objective is to make this Forum the most significant annual event in Australia for reflecting upon, and debating, the global realities and domestic choices that will shape our country’s future.

-Director, Crawford Australian Leadership Forum
+Director, ANU Crawford Leadership Forum